Pentagram

 # based on your platform.

 # (Note: Windows will only work on Windows.
-CoreAudio only on Mac OS X.
+CoreAudio and CoreMIDI only on Mac OS X.

 # Alsa is Linux-only and UnixSeq will only work on Unix variants.)